Frequently asked questions

 property in package.json

-to search for packages.
-For details on this property, see the npm documentation or the Yarn documentation.
+to know what packages to operate on.
+For details on this property, see the npm documentation or the yarn documentation.

 If you are using pnpm